DelNov/T-Flows/readme.md

 ├── Shared
 └── Utilities
 ```
-which needs additional explanation.
+which needs a bit more attention.
 T-Flows entails four sub-programs called: _Generate_, _Convert_, _Divide_ and _Process_, whose sources lie in corresponding sub-directory names.
 Directory ```Shared``` contains sources (by end large Fortran 2008 classes) which are shared by all the programs mentioned above.
 Directory ```Libraries``` contains third party libraries and, at the time of writing this manual, contains only [METIS](http://glaros.dtc.umn.edu/gkhome/metis/metis/overview) libraries for domain decomposition with _Divide_.
 Folder ```Utilities``` contains small utilities and prototype procedures used to test some basic concepts.

+### Sub-programs: _Generate_, _Convert_, _Divide_ and _Process_

+_Process_ as the name implies, has all the functionality needed to discretize flow equations on a given numerical grid, but it is no mesh generator on its own.
+To provide a mesh to _Process_, you can either use the buildt-in program _Generate_, which is quite rudimentary and useful for very simple geometries, or convert a mesh from an external mesh generator (we would recommend GMSH, but any other software producing the files in Fluent's .msh format will do) using the program _Convert_.
+So, as a bare minimum, you have to compile _Generate_ or _Convert_ and _Process_.

+Should you want to run your simulations in parallel, you will have to decompose the meshes obtained from _Generate_ or _Convert_ with the program _Divide_.
+The parallel processing is not covered as of yet, we dedicate a separate section for it in the section below.